What does Ambercite do?

 Examiner vs applicant citations - which are better?

-Searchers often focus on examiner citations only - but is this the best strategy?
-What might you miss if you do so?
+Searchers often focus on examiner citations only - but is this always going to find you what you are looking for?
 Read more (25 August 2017)